moquality/docs_old/docs/docs/recorder/android.md

     <img src="../android/login.gif" style="max-width:600px;max-height:480px" />

 5. **Press Record to begin** recording your test on your device.
 Interact with the screen projection you see in front of you.
 You **MUST use the bottom interface buttons** for actions instead of the hardware buttons on your device.
+If your device has software buttons, **do not click them**.
+Using the software buttons will cause mistakes in the recording.

     <img src="../android/recording_demo.gif" style="max-width:600px;max-height:480px" />